SKbarbon/fpyo2apk/README.md

 # fpyo2apk
+## This project is no longer maintaned.
+Please use the official way to distrebute flet apps
 A python package tool for create Android apps project for a `flet-pyodide` `dist` folder.
 Its very easy to use.

 For iOS/iPadOS ? [fpyo2ipa](https://github.com/SKbarbon/fpyo2ipa)